-At the same time, it is possible to compile a general list of key performance indicators which are divided into categories.
-This list should not be viewed as a must have set of indicators.
-In each case the number of key performance indicators and KPIs themselves will vary.
-But the list of key performance indicators which will be compiled below is based on the experiences of many companies and researches related to strategic maps.
+Here is a general list of key performance indicators which are divided into categories.
+This list should not be viewed as a must have set of indicators, but it is based on the experiences of many companies and researches related to scorecards.

 - Total assets holdings

 - Profitability of assets